-The campus security force operates 24 hours a day, seven days a week, 365 day a year.
+The campus security force operates 24 hours a day, 365 day a year.
 Security officers enforce university regulations with respect to parking, alcohol, and drugs, and conduct other campus security functions.
 The university has an emergency notification system, which contacts students and university personnel by e-mail, text message, and telephone.
 The university uses the emergency contact information provided upon registration.
 Students are responsible for updating their emergency contact information through the student information system.